Clastify logo

 ElectronegativityIncreases left → rightDecreases top → bottomBonding electrons are attracted more strongly by smaller atoms with higher effective nuclear charge

-These trends link together.
+These trends are connected.
 Small atoms with high effective nuclear charge tend to have high ionization energies and high electronegativities.
 Large atoms with well-shielded outer electrons tend to have lower ionization energies and more metallic behaviour.

 Group 1: increasing metallic character

-Metallic character is the tendency of an element to show metallic behaviour, especially by losing electrons and forming positive ions.
+Metallic character means how strongly an element shows metallic behaviour, especially losing electrons to form positive ions.
 Group 1 elements, the alkali metals, each have one valence electron.
-As you move down the group, first ionization energy decreases because the outer electron is further from the nucleus and is more shielded.
+As you go down the group, first ionization energy decreases because the outer electron is farther from the nucleus and has more shielding.
 The atom loses that electron more easily, so metallic character and reactivity increase.

-With water, a group 1 metal produces a metal hydroxide and hydrogen gas.
+When a group 1 metal reacts with water, it forms a metal hydroxide and hydrogen gas.
 Using M as a general symbol for a group 1 metal, the balanced equation is:

 For example:

-The solution turns alkaline because hydroxide ions are produced.
-The reactions get faster and more vigorous down the group: lithium reacts steadily, sodium more vigorously, and potassium more violently.
+The solution becomes alkaline because the reaction produces hydroxide ions.
+The reactions get faster and more vigorous down the group: lithium reacts steadily, sodium reacts more vigorously, and potassium reacts more violently.
 Rubidium and caesium are usually shown by video or simulation rather than in an open classroom.

 Image